Renewables

 Share

 French company Voltalia was selected for the construction of a 100 MW photovoltaic system in the municipality of Durrës in the west of Albania, on the Adriatic coast.
-The investor bid EUR 29.89 per MWh for the Spitalle solar park.
+The investor bid EUR 29.89 per MWh for the Spitalla solar park.

-Five companies and consortiums participated in the renewable energy auction for the Spitalle solar power plant and Voltalia had the best offer, the Albanian Ministry of Infrastructure and Energy said.
+Five companies and consortiums participated in the renewable energy auction for the Spitalla solar power plant and Voltalia had the best offer, the Albanian Ministry of Infrastructure and Energy said.
 The French firm, which already has a contract for the Karavasta photovoltaic system, won at the auction with a bid of EUR 29.89 per MWh excluding value-added tax for 70% of production.

-The deal is for 15 years and the remaining output from the 100 MW Spitalle solar park will be sold on the market or through bilateral arrangements or corporate power purchase agreements – PPAs.
+The deal is for 15 years and the remaining output from the 100 MW Spitalla solar park will be sold on the market or through bilateral arrangements or corporate power purchase agreements – PPAs.
 The government set the ceiling at EUR 55 per MWh and the bidders gave their lowest possible offers in the process.

 Chinese group’s bit was far higher